Healthy Science/ Fish Oil for Kids: What’s the right dose?

 • focus and attention regulation,6,7 and

-• cognitive skills such as reading and math.8,9
+• cognitive skills and learning.8,9

 Current omega-3 dosage recommendations for children are too low